 The SKA-MPG telescope: the first prototype dish for the SKA-MID

 The SKA-MPG telescope is a 15-m aperture offset-Gregorian dish constructed by the MT Mechatronics GmbH in collaboration with the Max-Planck-Institut für Radioastronomie (MPIfR).
-This telescope is the first prototype dish of the South African Square Kilometre Array (SKA)-MID component and is currently being assembled in the Karoo desert, South Africa.
+This telescope is the first prototype dish of the South African Square Kilometre Array (SKA)-MID component and is currently being assembled in the Karoo desert, South Africa with help from the SARAO.
 The telescope is located near the MeerKAT- and SKA-MID-configuration (SKA-TEL-INSA-0000537) and is specially suited for an independent scientific programme.
 This telescope will be equipped with S- and Ku-Band receiver systems, both developed by the MPIfR, and depending on the scientific merit additional frontends could be installed in the future.
 The S-Band receiver has a bandwidth of 1.75 GHz covering the frequency range 1.7 to 3.5 GHz, and the Ku-Band receiver covers the 12 to 18 GHz frequency range with 2×3-GHz bandwidth, 12-bit digitizer.

 Members of the D-MeerKAT consortium: